 Most employers include an assessment centre as part of the final selection process.
 It’s the final hurdle.
 So make sure you read our top tips on placement assessment centres.

-An assessment centre is like an extended interview, that includes ice-breaker activities, group tasks, possibly psychometric tests and even a presentation.
+An assessment centre is like an extended interview that includes ice-breaker activities, group tasks, possibly psychometric tests and even a presentation.

-Be as cool as a cucumber sandwich - you’ve made it down to the final few candidates for a reason.
+Be as cool as a cucumber – you’ve made it down to the final few candidates for a reason.

 Those are the 10 steps of applying for a placement.
 It’s probably just as tough as applying for Love Island or applying for planning permission to knock through your student accommodation to create a more open living space.
-(Do it.)

 But it’s totally worth it.
 Once you have a placement, you’ll be on cloud 9.